hydrastro/tti/README.md

 - Arch: `pacman -S imagemagick xclip`

 ## Configuration
-There are some hardcoded configs you might want to change, for instance: the images background color, the images fore color, the images font, etc.
+There are some hardcoded configs you might want to change, check the script source code if you're curious.

 ## Installation
 The script installation is trivial: just clone this whole repository or copy the